NikosFragkiskatos/MQTTIoT/README.md

 ### How to follow this project

-If you would like to just look over what was done in order to execute this project without running it, you can use the Word documents`Part1_GeneralMQTTSetup` and `Part2_ThingsBoardAlarmSetup`, found inside the folder `Project_24_Docker`.
+If you would like to just look over what was done in order to execute this project without running it, you can use the Word documents`Part1_GeneralMQTTSetup` and `Part2_ThingsBoardAlarmSetup`, found inside the root folder.

 Below you will find general guidlines/instructions that were given in order to execute this project.
 Using the two Word documents however is recommended.